spryker/spryker-docs/docs/dg/dev/backend-development/data-manipulation/queue/chunk-size-calculation.md

 #### 1. Basic Chunk Size Calculator

 The **Basic Chunk Size Calculator** is a tool designed to help developers configure optimal queue chunk sizes for small to medium B2C projects with low customization with minimal configuration effort.
 It ensures efficient processing by aligning queue chunk sizes with traffic and data distribution.
-Ideal for out-of-the-box or minimally customized setups, it is available for use [here](link to Google spreadsheet); please make a copy of the spreadsheet to experiment with and adjust the settings as needed for your project.
+Ideal for out-of-the-box or minimally customized setups.

+The **Basic Chunk Size Calculator** is available for use [here](link to Google spreadsheet); please make a copy of the spreadsheet to experiment with and adjust the settings as needed for your project.

 ##### Purpose and Use Case